 During the test, a long, narrow tube (catheter) is inserted through a plastic short, hollow tube (introducer sheath) that is inserted into a blood vessel in the arm or leg.
 The catheter is guided through the blood vessel to the heart with the help of a special x-ray machine.
 Contrast material is injected through the catheter and pictures are taken as it moves through the heart and its blood vessels.

-At the Cooper Heart Institute, we combine the expertise and experience of our physicians with advanced equipment and software to offer a full range of cardiac studies, including cardiac catheterization.
+At Cardiac Partners, we combine the expertise and experience of our physicians with advanced equipment and software to offer a full range of cardiac studies, including cardiac catheterization.

 What to expect